 Because the Satrix Balanced Index Fund invests across all asset classes and has a moderate risk profile, your returns may not be as much as if you had 100% exposure to the equity market, but you will also have some downside protection during times of volatility.

-TThe Satrix Balanced Index Fund has delivered a strong performance track record over all periods.
-Over the 3- and 5-year periods to May 2019 the fund has placed 13th out of 154 and 11th out of 100 funds respectively, while since inception the fund is in the top quartile fund in its category.
-There are currently 200 balanced funds available in the multi-asset or balanced fund category, of which 11 are index-tracking balanced funds.
+The Satrix Balanced Index Fund has delivered a strong performance track record over all periods.
+Over the 3- and 5-year periods to December 2019 the fund has placed 16th out of 158 and 19th out of 104 funds respectively, while since inception the fund is in the top quartile fund in its category.
+There are currently 197 balanced funds available in the multi-asset high equity category, of which 11 are index-tracking balanced funds.

 The chart to the right shows you what the actual returns have been in this fund since inception and also compares it to the median return of funds in the same category.